scrapy-plugins/scrapy-zyte-api/README.rst

 You may set the ``zyte_api_automap`` key in `Request.meta <https://docs.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Request.meta>`_
-to a ``dict`` of Zyte API parameters to extend or override choices made by automated parameter mapping.
-Some parameters modify the result of automated parameter mapping as a side effect:
+to a ``dict`` of Zyte API parameters to extend or override choices made by automated request parameter mapping.
+Some parameters modify the result of automated request parameter mapping as a side effect:

 -   Setting ``browserHtml`` or ``screenshot`` to ``True`` unsets ``httpResponseBody``, and makes ``Request.headers`` become